allan-simon/vagrant-hhvm-nginx-posgresql-symfony-hack/README.md

 if something is wrong or missing: tell me, if you don't tell me I have no way to improve it =)

-Note: you must have a 64 bit machine/OS to use this
+Note: you must have a 64 bit machine/OS to use this and nfs install

   * we use `vagrant` to create the dev environnement
   * `nginx` to provide the web server